 The best baby toothbrush will be the one that is gentlest on your baby's gums, and most comfortable to use.
 Your baby's first toothbrush must be soft and easy to hold, and it's also a good idea if it has a part that your teething baby can chew on.
 The Baby Banana toothbrush mentioned above is a great option that you may want to check out.
 However, when your baby is still very young, you may want to start out with a silicone baby finger toothbrush.

 What is the best toothbrush for toddlers?

-The best toddler toothbrush will be just as gentle on your toddler’s gums as their baby toothbrush.
+The best toddler toothbrush will be just as gentle on your toddler's gums as their baby toothbrush.
 Some parents like to make the switch to a toothbrush that looks more like an adult toothbrush, so their toddler gets used to the concept.
 Firefly is the #1 kids toothbrush brand in America, and the Ready Go Manual Light-Up Toothbrush is a parent and kid-favorite.
-The Baby Budy 360 toothbrush is claimed by some parents to be the best toddler toothbrush.
+The Baby Budy 360 toothbrush is also claimed by some parents to be the best toddler toothbrush.

 What is the best baby toothbrush and toothpaste?

 If you're looking for a set of a baby toothbrush and toothpaste together, you may want to consider Dr. Brown's Infant-to-Toddler toothbrush set.
 Both the toothbrush and toothpaste are made from harmless ingredients, and the toothpaste features apple and pear flavors.